Docs/Bayesian Toolkit

 Bayesian Toolkit Overview

-FDA-grade Bayesian trial design in five integrated steps.
+FDA-grade Bayesian trial design in six integrated steps.
 The Bayesian Toolkit provides a complete workflow for designing clinical trials using Bayesian methodology, aligned with the FDA's January 2026 Bayesian guidance.

 1. When to Use Bayesian Methods